-For the 24/25 planting season NHS Forest will again be offering fully funded tree bundles for NHS sites in England.
+For the 25/26 planting season NHS Forest will again be supplying fully funded tree bundles to NHS sites throughout England, Wales and Scotland.
 The bundles contain a mix of different species that have been designed to provide a variety of benefits, such as attracting wildlife or providing spring colour.
-Ranging in size from 10 to 240 trees, applicants may request as many of each type as required, subject to stock availability (and a few bundle-specific restrictions detailed below).
+Ranging in size from 30 to 120 trees, applicants may request a maximum of two bundles of any type subject to stock availability.

 The trees in our bundles are cell grown seedlings which, while initially small, will with care and maintenance rapidly establish and develop into a beautiful asset for your healthcare site.
-Young trees can be vulnerable to damage from browsing by animals, so we’ll supply 60cm Rainbow Terra biodegradable tree wraps (more info in our blog about low-plastic tree planting) and bamboo canes for each tree.
-The Rainbow Terras will withstand rabbits and other small mammals, but more substantial protection may be required if there is a significant deer presence on site.
-And to help with weed suppression while the trees establish, we’ll also include BioWool™ mulch mats and anchoring pegs too.
+Young trees can be vulnerable to damage from browsing by animals, so we’ll supply a 60cm biodegradable tree spiral and bamboo cane for each tree; spirals should withstand rabbits and other small mammals, though more substantial protection may be required if there is a significant deer presence on site.
+And to assist with weed suppression while the trees establish, we’ll also include mulch mats and anchoring pegs with non-hedging bundles too.

 Want to know more about planting in small spaces?
 Read our two-part blog.

-Wellbeing bundles are designed to facilitate the development of green spaces that support mental and physical health.
-Each bundle contains crab apple, hazel, rowan, silver birch and wild cherry, mid-sized trees selected for their visual qualities and intended as a focus point in natural therapeutic environments.
+Wellbeing and Calm bundles can be used to create green spaces that support mental and physical health.
+Each bundle contains crab apple, elder, rowan, silver birch and wild cherry, mid-sized trees selected for their visual qualities and intended as a focus point in natural therapeutic environments.

-Blossom & Colour is the most visually focused bundle type, made up of species characterised by their blossoms, berries and autumnal leaves.
-A mix of crab apple, hawthorn, hazel, rowan and wild cherry, the trees can be used singularly to add colour to open spaces or planted together to establish a diverse native copse.
+Blossom and Colour is the most visually focused bundle, characterised by blossom, berries and autumnal leaves.
+A mix of bird cherry, blackthorn, crab apple, hawthorn, rowan and wild cherry, the trees can be used singularly to add colour to open spaces or planted as a diverse native copse.

-Wild Food bundles will appeal to those with a taste for foraging.
-Featuring a selection of native fruit and nut species (which could be used to produce traditional chutneys and preserves), this combination of blackthorn, crab apple, elder, hazel and rowan is perfect for forest gardens and other productive spaces.
+Foraging Feast bundles will appeal to those with a taste for wild food.
+Featuring a selection of native fruit and nut species this combination of blackthorn, crab apple, dog rose, elder, hazel and silver birch is perfect for forest gardens and other productive spaces.

 Our tree species